 Usually, the gluten free bread recipes that I see on Pinterest or the Internet are made with coconut, almond, or rice flours and other hard to find expensive ingredients ; this bread is made with PLANTAINS..an inexpensive vegetable/fruit ? , not a flour .

-It's the fastest and easiest bread I have ever made and truthfully the tastiest.
+It's the fastest and easiest flatbread that I have ever made and truthfully the tastiest.
 I don't know what else to say, except that if you need to eat gluten or grain free, you must try it !!

 2 organic green plantain, peeled and sliced ( cut off the ends, scored 4 sides, and peel)

 2 eggs ( or substitute 1 tablespoon of ground flax seed and 4 Tablespoon water for each egg)